Growth of regular partitions 2: Weak regularity: Abstract

 \section{Abstract}

-This is Part 2 in a series of papers about the growth of regular partitions in hereditary properties $3$-uniform hypergraphs.
-The focus of this paper is the notion of weak hypergraph regularity, first developed by Chung, Chung-Graham, and Haviland-Thomason.
-Given a hereditary property of $3$-uniform hypergraphs $\calH$, we define a function $M_{\calH}:(0,1)\rightarrow \mathbb{N}$ by letting $M_{\calH}(\e)$ be the smallest integer $M$ such that all sufficiently large elements of $\calH$ admit weak regular partitions of size at most $M$.
-We show the asymptotic growth rate of such a function falls into one of four categories: constant, polynomial, between single and double exponentials, or tower.
-These results are a crucial component in Part 3 of the series, which considers vertex partitions associated to a stronger notion of hypergraph regularity.
+This paper studies the asymptotic growth of regular partitions in hereditary properties of $3$-uniform hypergraphs.
+The focus is on the notion of weak hypergraph regularity, first developed by Chung and Haviland--Thomason.
+Given a hereditary property of $3$-uniform hypergraphs $\mathcal{H}$, we define a function $M_{\mathcal{H}}\colon(0,1)\rightarrow \mathbb{N}$ by letting $M_{\mathcal{H}}(\epsilon)$ be the smallest integer $M$ such that all sufficiently large elements of $\mathcal{H}$ admit a weak regular partition of size at most $M$.
+We show that the asymptotic growth rate of such a function falls into one of four categories: constant, polynomial, between a single and a double exponential, or tower.
+This is the second in a series of papers about the growth of different kinds of regular partitions in $3$-uniform hypergraphs, and the results of this paper are a crucial component in part 3 of the series, which considers vertex partitions associated to a stronger notion of hypergraph regularity.